 It is rare to have complications following a frenectomy procedure.
 Be aware that prolonged bleeding, infection, or damage to nearby structures following a procedure is not normal and should be addressed at once by an oral surgeon.
 Please call our office at any time if you have any questions or concerns before or after your frenectomy procedure.

 If you or your child have been referred for a frenectomy procedure, we encourage you to call our practice for a consultation.
-Dr. Smith practices a broad scope of oral and maxillofacial surgery procedures at his practice in Grove City, OH, including frenectomy.
+Dr. Smith and Dr. Stern practices a broad scope of oral and maxillofacial surgery procedures at his practice in Grove City and Powell, OH, including frenectomy.